Best Evnroll Putters 2025

 Ball comes off on the slow side

-This year has seen an expansion of the V-Series, within which the flagship model is the EV5 due to its ‘3x3 versatility’.
-This refers to the fact that it is available in various color combinations via three rear interchangeable chassis designs.
+The EV5 is the V-Series' flagship model, celebrated for its ‘3x3 versatility’—offering various color combinations through three interchangeable rear chassis designs.
 There is even a choice of six hosel options too, so every visual preference and stroke type is truly catered for.
-The impressive customization on offer sees this putter into our 2023 Editor's Choice awards.

-The EV5 is undoubtedly one of the most forgiving putters around.
-Despite being a compact mallet, the head feels more stable than previous Evnroll putters of a similar size and helped by the special grooves on the face, we was able to knock putts often to within gimmie range from long distance and scare the hole frequently from 20 feet and in.
+We think the EV5 is undoubtedly one of the most forgiving putters around.
+Although its a compact mallet, the head feels more stable than previous Evnroll putters of a similar size and helped by the special grooves on the face, we was able to knock putts often to within gimmie range from long distance and scare the hole frequently from 20 feet and in.

-For us, it was the EV5.2 model that performed the best, possibly due to that extra alignment help from the added sightlines, and is the one that we think will have the most universal appeal as one of the best golf putters.
+In our testing, the EV5.2 performed the best, likely thanks to the extra alignment aid provided by its added sight-lines.
+We think this model will have universal appeal as one of the best golf putters.
 It's also the only shape available with the Midlock putting grip which makes implementing the Armlock putting method feel easier.

 Evnroll ER2V Putter